-Kelsea Jones began her career with CALSEIA in 2012 but she got her start in solar early on.
+Kelsea Jones began her career with CALSEIA in 2012 but she got her start in solar much earlier than that.
 Growing up in a family with both parents in the solar industry, an 8kw PV system, and solar thermal on her childhood home, Jones gained her passion and deep understanding of solar energy.
 Originally from Florida, Jones moved to California to pursue a career in the solar industry.
 She graduated Cum Laude from Florida International University with a bachelor’s degree in English.
 While at FIU, Jones helped pilot some of the university’s first large-scale environmental efforts - implementing programs that are still continued today, served on committees on sustainability, and conducted environmental service in the Galapagos Islands.

 Brad Heavner, Policy Director

 Brad has over sixteen years of clean energy advocacy experience with statewide and national organizations.
 He was the architect of the nation’s strictest state policy on existing coal-fired power plants, the Healthy Air Act, and led the campaign for Maryland’s law modeled on California’s AB 32.
 He is the author of dozens of research reports written for statewide policy campaigns across the country.
 Before joining CALSEIA’s staff in 2013 he was working to support the development of Sonoma Clean Power and other Community Choice Aggregation initiatives in California.

 Ms. De Grande comes to CALSEIA with more than five years of experience working for non-profits in executive and administrative roles.
 She is a native of Brazil and has spent several years in non-profit work in India.
 She has now settled in Sacramento and is eager to focus her energies on growing CALSEIA and furthering our cause of increasing solar power throughout California.